leap71/PicoGK/Documentation/VisualStudioCode_FirstTime.md

 Click on **Create .NET Project**

+The first time you do this, Visual Studio Code will download some additional stuff, which can take a few seconds.
+Wait until the **Select a template to create a new .NET project** dropdown opens at the top of the Visual Studio Window.

 Begin to type **Console** and then choose **Console App**.

 <img src="images/VisualStudioCodeConsoleApp.png" style="zoom:50%;" />

+Choose a folder.

-Choose a folder and then a name for your project.
+Sometimes Visual Studio will (once again) download stuff in the background.
+Once it's done choose a name for your project.

 <img src="images/VisualStudioCodeProjectName.png" style="zoom:50%;" />